 Going from bud to flower normally takes around 30 days.
 And dragon fruit buds are often the size of a cherry or grape.
 Sometimes it's 15, 22, 27 days or later than a month for bud forming.

 When the bud grows bigger, it will look something like this:

 This is a 12-day-old flower bud.
 And if you haven't spotted it yet, the one we have here is the red variety.
 You can tell from the red tips all around.

 And then as the dragon fruit flower blooms:

 Dragon fruit flowers bloom at night–around 7 to 9 pm.
 Not all flowers on the same branch will bloom at the exact same time.

 The flowers are huge and they have a really nice fragrance.
 The bloomed flowers last for only one night.
 And around 8 am the next morning, they start to droop down and wilt.

 A 3-day-old dragon fruit may have the size of a small tangerine with its scales and skin still green.
-From this point to harvest, it may be 30, 60 or 150+ days.
+From this point to harvest, we may countdown 30, 60 or 150+ days more.

 When ripened, the skin and scales will turn more red.
 The size and weight of the fruit will also increase.